myStery24/flutter-firebase-habit-note/assets/about_app.md

-# HaBIT Note For Android
+# HaBIT Note for Android

 HaBIT Note is a Android-based mobile application built with [Flutter](https://flutter.dev/docs) and Firebase for note-taking.